SergioEstebanP/behave-selenium-rest/README.md

 ```
 pip install -r requirements.txt
 ```
-- To run the feature:
+- To run the feature type the following command:
 ```
 behave
 ```